 Claudia loves to cook and bake, ride bikes and horses, play tennis, and go to musicals on Broadway with her family.

-Mark Shellhammer received an Associate's degree in Computer Technology from Reading Area Community College (RACC) in December 2012.
+Mark Shellhammer received an Associate's degree in Computer Technology from Reading Area Community College (RACC).
 He is presently earning credits towards his Bachelor's degree in Information Technology Management.